tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

    identified via mac address.

-Let's start the workflow where `-t` is the template ID you got when registering your template and `-r` contains the variable that has to be replaced in the template, in our case only the mac address for the worker is required:
+Let's start the workflow where `-t` is the template ID you got when registering your template and `-r` contains the variables to replace in the template, in this case only the worker's mac address is required:

 ```
 $ docker exec -i deploy_tink-cli_1 tink workflow create \